feathersjs/docs/api.md

 # API

+Just like the module itself, Feathers core API is very small.
+An initialized application provides the same functionality as an [Express 4](http://expressjs.com/en/4x/api.html) application.
+The differences and two additional methods and their usage are outlined in this chapter.

 ## listen

 `app.listen([port])` starts the application on the given port.
 It will first call the original [Express app.listen([port])](http://expressjs.com/api.html#app.listen), then run `app.setup(server)` (see below) with the server object and then return the server object.